MikeRogers0/LivePage/readme.md

 All future milestones can be found on https://github.com/MikeRogers0/LivePage/issues

+### 1.4.2
+ * Adding support for @import
+ * Fixing bug where changing session will not affect superior resources.
+ * Adding option to ignore inline JavaScript & hidden form values.

 ### 1.4.1
  * Fallback for when sockets between the background tab & livepage fails.
  * LivePage now respects url parameters while cache breaking.